ravi-shank/LendingClubCaseStudy/README.md

 - Seaborn & Matplotlib for visualization

 ## Acknowledgements
-- This project was inspired by Upgrad on EDA
+- This project was inspired by Upgrad course
 - This project was based on Exploratory Data Analysis concept.